jpgmeyer/jpgmeyer.github.io/README.md

->This is a “personal README”, to help communicate to the wider team how I work best and when/where I may need some support.
+>This “personal README” explains how I work best and highlights areas where I might need support.

 # Leverage my strengths